Updated by Mike on 2025-03-10. Reading time 20 minutes.

 Redline Automotive Accessories Corp. will not be held liable for any labor, incidental or consequential damages of any kind.
 Proceed at your own risk.

 Airbag removal warning!
 If your car is equipped with the driver's airbag you will have to remove it.
 While the procedure is quite straightforward (see next step) it does require due care to prevent airbag damage.
-DO NOT PROCEED with airbag removal unless you feel confident that you know what you are doing!
+DO NOT PROCEED with airbag removal unless you feel confident that you

 Disconnect the battery, turn your headlights on and let the car sit for a minute or two so that any residue charge dissipates.
 This cannot be emphasized enough.

-Inside of the vehicle - surface protection
+Inside the vehicle - surface protection

 If you decided to do it inside of the vehicle, make sure you have room next to the car to keep the glue.
 You don't want a can of glue to tip over on your seats, console, or carpet.
 With low cars - just keep the glue on the floor next to you and reach it through the door.
 If it's a truck - you might need a table accessible through the door wide open (you don't want to ding your door on your own table!).
 Make sure the surface is aired (glue fumes), and make sure to protect everything in your interior that could get stained with glue.